Tour Itinerary and Reports

 Summary

-Quickly though one can see why it is such a brilliant place.
+However, one can quickly see why it is such a brilliant place.
 The River Tees flows into the North Sea just north of Middlesbrough.
-Seal Sands, Teesmouth National Nature Reserve and the North Tees marshes (with RSPB Saltholme reserve) are vitally important feeding areas for birds.
+Seal Sands, Teesmouth National Nature Reserve (managed by Natural England) and the North Tees marshes (with RSPB Saltholme reserve) are vitally important feeding areas for birds.
 The RSPB, Natural England and many partners have invested heavily in expanding opportunities for wildlife in this area which has huge numbers of waders and wildfowl, as well as many summer migrants which choose this area to breed.

-We will be visiting Saltholme RSPB reserve, the nearby Dorman’s pool, exploring the Common Seal haul-out at Greatham creek and finally looking for waders on the muddy expanses of Seal Sands.
-Please note that entry to Saltholme RSPB reserve for non-members (£3) is not included in the price of the Day Trip, and currently all facilities here other than the car park and trails remain closed.
+We will be visiting Saltholme RSPB reserve, the nearby Dorman’s Pool, exploring the Common Seal haul-out at Greatham Creek and finally looking for waders on the muddy expanses of Seal Sands.
+Please note that entry to Saltholme RSPB reserve for non-members (£5) is not included in the price of the Day Trip, and nor is the cost of parking.

 We will explore these habitats on gentle walks, of no more than 3 or 4 miles in total, interspersed with short drives to maximise the number of habitats explored.

-Please look at the detailed information below to read about the seasonal highlights of this Day Trip in spring and summer.
+Please look at the detailed information below to read about the seasonal highlights of this Day Trip.

 - Shimmering flocks of Golden Plover, Lapwing and other waders gradually being replaced by returning martins and terns